grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 #### Chunk Synchronization

-Currently (with the ordering constraint), we cut chunks according to `sync_period` as well.
-The first timestamp past this bound will trigger a cut.
+We also cut chunks according to the `sync_period`.
+The first timestamp ingested past this bound will trigger a cut.
 This process aids in increasing chunk determinism and therefore our deduplication ratio in object storage because chunks are [content addressed](https://en.wikipedia.org/wiki/Content-addressable_storage).
 With the removal of our ordering constraint, it's possible that in some cases the synchronization method will not be as effective, such as during concurrent writes to the same stream across this bound.

-**Note: It's important to mention that this is possible today with the current ordering constraint as well, but we'll be incentivizing it more by removing the odering constraint**
+**Note: It's important to mention that this is possible today with the current ordering constraint, but we'll be increasing the likelihood by removing it**

 ```
 Figure 5